eplatvoet/BelcherBurgerFun/README.md

 # Burgers

-# Node Express Handlebars

-### Overview

-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.

-### Read This

-When trying to connect remotely to your Heroku database on an open network such as a coffee shop, library, or even your University WiFi, it will be blocked.
-If you are experiencing a Heroku connection error, this could be why.

-### Important

-* **This assignment must be deployed.** Be sure to utilize the [MYSQL Heroku Deployment Guide](../../03-Supplemental/MySQLHerokuDeploymentProcess.pdf) in order to deploy your assignment.

 ### Before You Begin

 * Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.